-1. Any potential conflict of interest in relation to an investee company shall be highlighted to the EIC.
-If those transactions do not appear to be in ordinary course of business or not at arm's length, the EIC may either apply blanket ban on investment or refer to the Audit Committee for further guidance.

-- 2. Such decisions taken by the EIC shall be recorded in the minutes of meeting. - The employees in the investment teams shall comply with the Code of Conduct for Prevention of Insider Trading in compliance with SEBI (Prohibition of Insider Trading) Regulations. - 4.
+- 1. Any potential conflict of interest in relation to an investee company shall be highlighted to the EIC.
+If those transactions do not appear to be in ordinary course of business or not at arm's length, the EIC may either apply blanket ban on investment or refer to the Audit Committee for further guidance. - 2.
+Such decisions taken by the EIC shall be recorded in the minutes of meeting. - 3.
+The employees in the investment teams shall comply with the Code of Conduct for Prevention of Insider Trading in compliance with SEBI (Prohibition of Insider Trading) Regulations. - 4.
 Rationale for voting on each shareholder resolution shall be recorded by the Company.
 The Company may consider abstaining from voting when the Company and the investee company are part of the same group, unless the Company records the rationale for voting on such resolutions. - 5.
-Rationale behind a new investment decision shall be recorded. - 6.
+Rationale behind a new investment decision shall be recorded.
+However, the requirements shall not be applicable in the case where the fund objective will be to primarily replicate the index subject to extant regulations. - 6.
 There shall be a clear segregation of voting function and client relation/sales function.
 The Investment team will be responsible for the voting decision. - 7.
 Any person having any actual/potential conflict of interest shall recuse themselves from the decision making process.